First, Learn What You Don't Know: Active Information Gathering for Driving at the Limits of Handling: Bayesian vehicle dynamics model

 \textit{Implementation details}: We process vehicle state data at $10$Hz and thus define the discrete-time dynamics \eqref{eq:dynamics} and the model \eqref{eq:model} with $\Delta t=0.1\mathrm{s}$.
 We found that the bike model gives poor estimates of wheelspeed dynamics, and thus learn the full wheelspeed dynamics by setting $h_4(x_k,u_k)=0$.
 We train the model using code from~\cite{Banerjee2020}.

-As a dataset, we train on both successful and unsuccessful manual and autonomous drifting data from vehicle sensor data, totalling approximately 19 minutes of driving.
+As a dataset, we train on a mix of successful and unsuccessful manual and autonomous drifting data totaling approximately 19 minutes of driving.
 This data corresponds to $35$ different trajectories, i.e., realizations of $f_\xi$, and contains a total of $11382$ data points.
 Following~\cite{ding2024drifting}, we additionally augment our dataset with a mirrored set of data by negating the signs of the yaw rate, sideslip, and steering angle to simulate turning in the opposite direction.
-This augmentation doubles our dataset size.
+This doubles our dataset size.